-Robert J. Nelson has played a leading role in the firm’s False Claims Acts (whistleblower law), automotive, aviation, defective products, mass torts, tobacco, and consumer fraud cases, taking on many of the world’s largest corporations and holding them accountable.
+Robert J. Nelson has played a leading role in the firm’s False Claims Act (fraud against the government law), automotive, aviation, defective products, mass torts, tobacco, and consumer fraud cases, taking on many of the world’s largest corporations and holding them accountable.
 He has served as court-appointed Lead or Co-Lead Counsel in numerous state and federal coordinated proceedings, as well as in more than 30 class actions.

-Mr. Nelson chairs Lieff Cabraser's False Claims Act practice group and has spearheaded whistleblower suits that have resulted in settlements totaling over $180 million and changed industry practices.
-Last year, Mr. Nelson served as lead trial counsel in litigation against Sutter Health, one of California’s largest healthcare providers, for false billing of anesthesia services.
-In November 2014, the case settled for $46 million, a record amount under the Insurance Frauds Prevention Act.
+In 2013, Robert served as lead trial counsel in litigation against Sutter Health, one of California’s largest healthcare providers, for false billing of anesthesia services.
+The case settled for $46 million, a record amount under the Insurance Frauds Prevention Act.

-In 2010, Mr. Nelson accomplished the extremely rare feat of receiving a second CLAY award.
-He was recognized for his work as lead trial counsel in obtaining a $78.5 million whistleblower settlement against the University of Phoenix.
+In 2010, Robert accomplished the extremely rare feat of receiving a second California Lawyer of the Year (CLAY) award from California Lawyer magazine, recognized for his work as lead trial counsel in obtaining a $78.5 million whistleblower settlement against the University of Phoenix.
 The settlement is believed to be among the largest ever achieved under the False Claims Act in a case in which the U.S. Department of Justice did not intervene.

-Much of Mr. Nelson's current caseload involves working closely with government officials throughout the country, investigating cases in which federal and state governments are being defrauded.
+Much of Robert’s current caseload involves working closely with government officials throughout the country, investigating cases in which federal and state governments are being defrauded.
 These cases often involve Medicare and Medicaid fraud, but the investigations extend into literally all areas in which the government plays a role.
-Mr. Nelson currently has whistleblower cases filed under seal in the Northern District of California, the Central District of California, the Eastern District of California, the Middle District of Tennessee, and the Southern District of New York.
+Robert currently has fraud on the government cases filed under seal in the Northern District of California, the Central District of California, the Eastern District of California, the Middle District of Tennessee, and the Southern District of New York.

-Mr. Nelson is a frequent lecturer on class action practice, as well as subject areas such as product liability and whistleblower cases.
-Before joining Lieff Cabraser in 1994, he was an Assistant Federal Public Defender for the Northern District of California for five years, where he tried numerous cases.
-Prior to that and immediately following law school, he served as a judicial clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
+Robert is a frequent lecturer on class action practice, as well as subject areas such as product liability law and False Claims Act cases.
+Before joining Lieff Cabraser in 1994, Robert was an Assistant Federal Public Defender for the Northern District of California for five years, where he tried numerous cases.
+Prior to that and immediately following law school, Robert served as a judicial clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.